tasket/wyng-backup/README.md

 memory and CPU resources during backups.
 Using `--dedup` works best if you are backing-up multiple volumes that have a lot of the same content and/or you are backing-up over a slow Internet link.

+`--dry-run`

+Have `send` perform a dry run, where no data is saved to the archive.
+This is useful for testing and also getting an estimate of the amount of data that will be transmitted during a normal `send`.
+If a volume that had lost its snapshot or delta map is included in a dry run, its map will be re-created automatically saving time on the next `send`.

+Since it affects the amount of data transmitted, including the `--dedup` option in the dry run is recommended if you intend to make the actual backup with `--dedup`.

 `--autoprune=(off | on | full)`